Wrap an agent with firma run

 It does not see:

-- Host environment variables (the sandbox starts with a stripped env).
+--capability-filemode is an exception and exports capability material into the wrapped process environment. - Host environment variables (the sandbox starts with a stripped env).

 - Host filesystem outside profile-mounted paths.